Skip to main content

 District

 Hooray!
 Let’s go to Kindergarten!
-The Mooresville Graded School District is thrilled to welcome your learner to our school community, and we can't wait to embark on this incredible journey of discovery with you and your child.
-This page should have everything you need to start the registration process for your child; however, you can also contact your child’s school if you need specific enrollment information.
+The Mooresville Graded School District is thrilled to welcome your learner to our school community next year, and we can't wait to embark on this incredible journey of discovery with you and your child.
+We will start sharing information about Kindergarten Registration for the 2026 – 2027 school year late Fall 2025 so keep your eyes out!
+In the meantime, our website and this page should help you learn about our district and how we will nurture and grow you child from Kindergarten until graduation.
 Are you unsure about which school your child will attend?
 Our School Search site will assist you with the attendance boundaries for your address.
 Whether you choose our traditional Kindergarten program or our Spanish Dual-Immersion program, your child will learn and thrive in our MGSD schools.
-Welcome to MGSD!
+We look forward to welcoming your child to MGSD in August of 2026!

 Flyer for STEAM and Kindergarten Registration event with zoo animals and blue and green print.